svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 (if you are using the ZynqBerry).
 The interesting files are located in the subdirectory named `board_files` within the reference design archive.
-The subdirectories within `board_files` should be copied to a directory in your Vivado instalation.
+The subdirectories within `board_files` should be copied to a directory in your Vivado installation.
 I installed Vivado under a directory called `opt` within my home directory.
 So, in my case I copy the contents of `board_files` to directory: